xy124/containered-parflowvr/README.md

 This project is used to install parflow with FlowVR extension (parFlowVR) comfortably into a docker environment

+**WARNING:** the docker containers in this repository disable some major security features to simplify (remote) debugger access.
+Thus **DO NOT EXPOSE THEM DIRECTLY TO THE INTERNET** or to other untrusted networks.

 ## HowTo:
 **tested on ubuntu 16**